TSO-AG/OpenFrontend.Framework/site/content/components/map.md

 For a comprehensive understanding of the options and methods available with the Leaflet.js library, see the official Leaflet.js documentation.

+### OpenStreetMap styling

+If you need to change the default style of your OpenStreetMap, we recommend using an external service like [MapTiler](https://www.maptiler.com/maps/openstreetmap/).

 ### OpenStreetMap Iframe

 Incorporating OpenStreetMap into your project is similar to using Google Maps.
 Here's an adapted set of instructions to guide you: